-- 4.1 In the event of any 'cause(s) for concern' arising within the duration of a student's period of enrolment, the Dean/Head of School will normally appoint an investigating officer to undertake an immediate investigation of the circumstances.
-The investigating officer will normally be a member of staff from the School who is independent from the parties involved and who has not been involved in the circumstances giving rise to the 'cause for concern'. - 4.2 The purpose of the investigation will be: i. to examine the circumstances giving rise to the 'cause for concern' from the perspective of the student and other parties involved; and ii. to establish the facts about the circumstances giving rise to the 'cause for concern'.
-The investigating officer shall conduct whatever enquiries s/he considers necessary and may interview relevant parties, including the student. - 4.3 The investigating officer will submit a report as soon as possible to the Dean/Head of School, who will consider the report and will notify the student in writing of the outcome of the initial investigation and what further action, if any, will be taken under this Procedure. - 4.4 The Dean/Head of School may decide the following further action is required in the circumstances: - a. that there are no grounds for concern and the case should be dismissed; - b. that the matter should be referred for further investigation; - c. that the student should be referred for a medical or other specialist assessment; - d. that the student should be suspended or partially excluded from the University and/or temporarily withdrawn from a practice placement in accordance with section 5 below; - e. that the matter should be referred to be dealt with under another University procedure; - f. that the student should be invited to a formal meeting in accordance with section 6 below; - g. that the grounds for concern are of sufficient seriousness that a Fitness to Practise hearing ought to be convened;
+- 4.1 The Head of School will undertake an initial assessment of the cause for concern to determine the appropriate course of action as set out below. - 4.2 The Head of School may appoint a senior member of staff e.g. the Principal Lecturer for the field of practice to meet with the student.
+The purpose of the meeting will be to discuss the cause for concern in the context of the relevant University regulations and procedures, and professional body code(s) of conduct.
+The student will be given the opportunity to respond and will be made aware of the standards of behaviour expected and the availability of support services.
+If the senior member of staff considers it appropriate because of the nature of the concern and the student's response, s/he may issue a preregulatory warning and require the student to sign an undertaking of good conduct with any associated monitoring and support arrangements, in line with the Regulations for the Conduct of Students.
+It will be made clear that a failure to adhere to the undertaking may result in immediate action under the formal Fitness to Practise Procedure set out below.
+If the senior member of staff considers that the cause for concern is more serious or there is a dispute about the facts or further information is required, the matter will be referred to the Head of School. - 4.2 The Head of School may invoke the formal Fitness to Practice Procedure straight away where s/he considers that the cause for concern is serious or there is a dispute about the facts or further information is required, or where there has been a failure to adhere to a previous undertaking of good conduct.
+S/he will normally appoint an investigating officer to undertake an immediate investigation of the circumstances.
+The investigating officer will normally be a member of staff from the School who is independent from the parties involved and who has no material involvement in the circumstances giving rise to the cause for concern. - 4.3 The purpose of the investigation will be: i. to examine the circumstances giving rise to the 'cause for concern' from the perspective of the student and other parties involved; and ii. to establish the facts about the circumstances giving rise to the 'cause for concern'.
+The investigating officer shall conduct whatever enquiries s/he considers necessary and may interview relevant parties, including the student. - 4.4 The investigating officer will submit a report as soon as possible to the Head of School, who will consider the report and will notify the student in writing of the outcome of the initial investigation and what further action, if any, will be taken under this Procedure.

+- 4.5 The Head of School may decide the following further action is required in the circumstances: - that there are no grounds for concern and the case should be dismissed: - b. that the matter should be referred for further investigation; - c. that the student should be referred for a medical or other specialist assessment: - d. that the student should be suspended or partially excluded from the University and/or temporarily withdrawn from a practice placement in accordance with section 5 below; - e. that the matter should be referred to be dealt with under another University procedure; - f. that the student should be invited to a formal meeting in accordance with section 6 below; - g. that the grounds for concern are of sufficient seriousness that a Fitness to Practise hearing ought to be convened;